 The screen timeout setting on iPhone determines how long it takes it to lock automatically.
 And it’s set at 30 seconds by default.
 This may not be an issue as you can unlock it whenever you please.
 But when someone else uses your iPhone, they’ll be handing it back to you over and again to unlock it.

 That can be frustrating!
 Thankfully, you can extend this up to 5 minutes.
 It only requires a few tapping around your iPhone or iPad.

-How to increase or decrease screen timeout on your iPhone or iPad
+How to enable Auto-Lock on your iPhone or iPad

 - Open Settings → Display & Brightness.